 Looking for the best things to do in Notting Hill?
 Look no further.
 Here’s my personalized guide for how to spend a day in the area — from a local!

-One of the first London areas I fell in love with (among many) the neighborhood sits pretty in W11, surrounded by candied pastel houses, buzzing Portobello Market, and a slew of charming cafes and foodie favorites.
+One of the first London areas I fell in love with (among many) the neighbourhood sits pretty in W11, surrounded by candied pastel houses, buzzing Portobello Market and restaurants, and a slew of charming cafes and foodie favourites.

 Without further ado here are 17 things to do in Notting Hill to turn any time in the area into your fondest memories in London.